dbbs-lab/bsb-core/docs/index.rst

 The Brain Scaffold Builder
 ==========================

-The BSB is a **black box component framework** for neural modelling: we provide structure, architecture and organization, and you provide the use-case specific parts of your model.
+The BSB is a **black box component framework** for multiparadigm neural modelling: we provide structure, architecture and organization, and you provide the use-case specific parts of your model.
 In our framework, your model is described in a code-free configuration of **components** with parameters.
 The framework executes a (transparently parallelized) workflow, and calls upon your black box components (we don't know what you're going to put inside of them) to fulfill their role.

 For the framework to reliably use components, and make them work together in a complex workflow, it asks a fixed set of questions per component type: e.g. a connection component